Nukleus-Language/nukleus/README.md

 ## Your First Steps with Nukleus

-Embark on your journey with Nukleus by following these simple steps:

-1. Set up your workspace by installing the Nukleus compiler (currently a WIP: experimental interpreter for testing purposes).
-2. Dive into our detailed Nukleus documentation (currently under development) to get well-acquainted with our unique language syntax and features.
-3. Test your knowledge and understanding with the example programs available in our repository.
+Welcome to Nukleus!
+Here's how to get started:

+### 1. Set Up Your Workspace
+- **Download the Nukleus Compiler/Interpreter**: You need to build the project locally for the moment.

+### 2. Try Out Sample Programs
+- **Access the Example Repository**: Our [GitHub repository](#) has a variety of sample programs for you to try.
+- **Run and Modify**: Start by running these examples and then experiment by making changes.

+### 3. Write Your First Program
-4. Make your mark!
-Write your own Nukleus programs and be part of our dynamic community!
+- **Create Your Code**: Use your new knowledge to write your own Nukleus program.namic community!